The First National Band: First National Band Redux (2018)

-Nesmith announced The first National Band would be returning with 5 concerts in early 2018 in southern and northern California under the banner "The First National Band Redux".
-This incarnation of the First National Band is largely in name only, since other than Nesmith, all of the other members are either dead or retired; Nesmith's sons, Christian and Jonathan, are among the members of the new First National Band lineup.
-The second First National Band includes, in addition to the Nesmiths, Jason Chesney on bass, Pete Finney on steel guitar, and Chistopher Allis on drums, along with backing vocalists Amy Spear and Circe Link.
-To coincide with the tour, the band's three studio albums will be re-released on colored vinyl in late March, from oldies label Sundazed.
+Nesmith announced The first National Band would returning with five concerts in early 2018 in southern and northern California under the banner "The First National Band Redux".
+This incarnation of the First National Band is largely in name only, since other than Nesmith, all of the other members were either dead or retired; Nesmith's sons, Christian and Jonathan, were among the members of the new First National Band lineup.
+The second First National Band includes, in addition to the Nesmiths, Jason Chesney on bass, Pete Finney on steel guitar, and Christopher Allis on drums, along with backing vocalists Amy Spear and Circe Link.
+To coincide with the tour, the band's three studio albums were re-released on colored vinyl in late March, from oldies label Sundazed.
 Christian and Jonathan also contributed to The Monkees' Christmas album Christmas Party.
 The band continued to tour throughout 2018 and released a live album from their show at the Troubadour.